ARTICLE Jason Burgess

 A resin-bound aggregate finish requires little maintenance.
 It can be cleaned with a light detergent and brush while for larger areas, an annual spruce up with a low-pressure water blaster is recommended.

 From the decorative angle resin bound driveways offer a host of creative options.
-StoneSetnz currently provide 12 UV resistant coloured gravel options and is developing more.
+StoneSetnz currently provides 12 UV resistant coloured gravel options and is developing more.

 - Free draining, does not puddle and filters surface water back into the soil before it enters the waterways